 - Make sure to stay hydrated and to replace the water that was lost during your workout.

 - Consuming the right amount of carbs and protein after exercise is essential.
 It’s recommended that to eat 0.5 grams of protein per your weight (in kilograms), and 1.5 grams of carbohydrates per you weight (in kilograms) after training.
 (1)

 |65kg Woman||120g Chicken Breast||1 Cup Brown Rice & 2 Medium Sweet Potatoes|

 |80kg Man||150g Chicken Breast||1 Cup Brown Rice & 3 Medium Sweet Potatoes|

 - If you don’t have time to consume a post-workout meal, try supplementing.
-1 serving of a True Protein Whey Protein Isolate shake contains around 27.2 grams of protein per serve, making it a great way to begin your protein synthesis on the go.
+One serving of a True protein shake contains around 27.2 grams of protein per serve, making it a great way to begin your protein synthesis no matter where you are.

 - International Society of Sports Nutrition position stand: nutrient timing.

 Kerksick C1, et al. J Int Soc Sports Nutr.
 2008 Oct 3;5:17. doi: 10.1186/1550-2783-5-17.